softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 ## Working with Databases

-A database server, or RDBMS, can host one or more databases.
+A database server, or remote database management system (RDBMS), can host one or more databases.
 You create a database with the `CREATE DATABASE` statement.
-After you have created the database you use the `USE` statement to select the database for use with future commands.
+After you have created the database you execute a `USE` statement to select the database for use with future commands.

 ```sql
 CREATE DATABASE pet_store;